Augusta ME: Living History In Maine’s Capital City

 Guides in Period Dress, Old Fort Western, Augusta ME

-In the mid-1700’s, traders began to settle the land.
+In the mid-1700s, traders began to settle the land.
 The Fort became a well-trafficked trading post on the Kennebec River.

 This was the last straw for local Native Americans who were incensed at the incursion of the White Man.
 These hostilities, in part, fed the French and Indian War.
-Reconstructed Block Houses on either side of the original structure offer visitors a glimpse of how this fort looked in 1750’s during that conflict.
+Reconstructed Block Houses on either side of the original structure offer visitors a glimpse of how this fort looked in the 1750’s during that conflict.

 After the war, Captain James Howard, the Venture Capitalist of his day, purchased the fort building.
-He shingled it, and used it as both his home and general store for the influx of settlers who made their way up the Kennebec River from the Atlantic Ocean shipbuilding town of Bath.
+He shingled it and used it as both his home and general store for the influx of settlers who made their way up the Kennebec River from the Atlantic Ocean shipbuilding town of Bath.

 From here, they could transport goods to and from all corners of the world.
 Most fascinating are documents from that time provided by descendants of the Howard family.
 Surviving ledgers list items such as fish, pork, and timber, purchased for cash and barter.